knpuniversity/rest/knpu/episode2/hateoas-router.md

 [[[ code('e63ffa4168') ]]]

 And *this* time it finally passes.
 So other than my syntax error, that was easy to fix up.
-And if this look overwhelming to you, that's ok.
+And if this looks overwhelming to you, that's ok.
 From now on, we're just going to be copying and pasting this and customizing it for whatever links we need.